Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

 \subsubsection{Scale and Affordances}

 The standardisation of feedback features across interfaces to different systems exemplifies the proceduralisation and replication that characterise other digital systems deployed at large scale \cite{Gillespie2020-ib}.
-LLMs are based on deep neural networks that learn from massive datasets, and these systems have grown significantly in size in recent years---for example, from millions of parameters in GPT-1 to billions in GPT-2 \cite{Solaiman2019-lt} and GPT-3 \cite{Brown2020-zd}, and (reportedly) trillions in GPT-4 \cite{Patel2023-jc}.
+LLMs have grown exponentially in size in recent years---from billions of parameters in GPT-2 \cite{Solaiman2019-lt} to (reportedly) trillions in GPT-4 \cite{Patel2023-jc}.
 But more than simply expanding the size of a system, scaling digital systems across global contexts invariably requires imposing a standardised worldview and organising phenomena that can operate context-independently \cite{Tsing2012-bq,Hanna2020-hv}.
 This sameness is achieved through massive infrastructural investments, such as data centres, standardised software and policies, and global distribution networks \cite{Young2024-ak}.
-Feedback features in interfaces to LLMs (and the associated infrastructure for managing, storing and processing feedback data) represent one such infrastructural investment designed to elicit participation at scale.
-Notably, these feedback features are identical for all users of a given interface to an LLM ({\itshape e.g.}, ChatGPT, Bard/Gemini, or Claude.ai) and similar across different interfaces to various LLMs, despite the diversity of global contexts in which users interact with these systems.
+Feedback features (and the associated infrastructure for managing, storing, and processing feedback data) represent one such infrastructural investment designed to elicit participation at scale.
+Notably, these feedback features are identical for all users of a given interface to an LLM (e.g., ChatGPT, Bard/Gemini, or Claude.ai) and similar across different interfaces to various LLMs, despite the diversity of global contexts in which users interact with these systems.